 - Get liability insurance

-Once you’re a CCPA member you can get liability insurance through BMS.
+Once you’re a certified CCPA member you can get liability insurance through BMS.
 Click here to learn more https://www.ccpa-accp.ca/membership/insurance/insurance-details/

 - Name your private practice